 You can pay yourself a salary at any time from the available funds of your company (of course, you can’t do this at the expense of your creditors).

 If you are a non-resident who performs the duties abroad, no taxes are due in Estonia.

-However, if you spend significant time on administration of your Estonian company as a board member (for example, restructuring it, or in some disputes, etc.) you may be required to declare part of your salary as a board member fee.
+However, if you spend significant time on the administration aspects of your Estonian company as a board member (for example, restructuring it, or if you're involved in a legal dispute, etc.), you may be required to declare part of your salary as a board member fee.
 These payments are subject to Estonian withholding income tax at a rate of 20%.